By Habeeb Salloum

 After taking a walking tour in the heart of town to explore some of these historic remains we drove back to Decameron Saltinitas — our paradise in the sun.

 It was now time to relax after a full day of exploring a countryside covered with an aura of scenic splendour and enhanced with Mayan ruins.

-My friend seemed satisfied with out tour of the Mayan ruins.
-Without doubt, they had given him the urge to explore the huge Mayan world in the neighbouring countries.
+My friend seemed satisfied without tour of the Mayan ruins.
+Without a doubt, they had given him the urge to explore the huge Mayan world in the neighboring countries.
 In his own words: “A taste of what is to come!”

 Facts about El Salvador

 1. Passports valid for at least six months are required of nationals from all countries, but for nationals from Canada, the USA and a number of other countries visas are not required for stays of up to 30 days.
 However, they must buy a Tourist Card for US$10, valid for 30 days, upon entry.

 3. For hotels in San Salvador, check this website.

-4. National specialties: corn tortillas; iguana, armadillo and Pupusa, a fried sandwich made of tortillas and filled with pork, cheese and sausage – a popular meal consists of rice, beans, meat and salad.
-Cost of meals – budget: US$3-8; mid-range to deluxe: US$8-30.
+4. National specialties: corn tortillas; iguana, armadillo and Pupusa, a fried sandwich made of tortillas and filled with pork, cheese, and sausage – a popular meal consists of rice, beans, meat and salad.
+The cost of meals – budget: US$3-8; mid-range to deluxe: US$8-30.

 5. Most restaurants add a 10 percent tip to the bill but a little tipping is expected.
 Tip bellboys and chambermaids about US$1. per day per person; tour guides, US$3-5 per day per person.